 Well I have to say I am very pleasantly surprised how nicely this one turned out.
 You never know when using up a myriad of random leftovers what exactly will happen when they all mix together, but wow, it’s great!
 Some metallics, a little sparkle from the iridescent glitter, and a nice range of colors with none that don’t fit well with the others.
 I encourage you to do something similar.
 Don’t waste paints.
 Save up all the little bits and pieces you don’t use in small cups with lids and then one day get them all out and create a leftovers pour. 🙂

 As usual, here is a slideshow of photos of this pour, both wet and dry, and close-ups of the details.
-It will be for sale in my Etsy store here.

 After being told in high school that she was so bad at art that she should switch to another subject, Deby didn’t paint again for 35 years.
 Then a stroke released a new wave of creativity and she began exploring with dot painting, abstract and eventually acrylic pouring, and at last the joy of working with color returned.